Adam-Codes/adam-codes.github.io/index.md

 * GitHub account
 * basic understanding of GitHub version control
 * Your resume formatted in Markdown
-    * It is incredibly fast to [learn markdown](https://guides.github.com/features/mastering-markdown/)

 ----
 ## What we are doing...